Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/overview.md

 <Card
     title="Auto and active exposures"
-    body="Import and auto-generate exposures from dashboards and understand how models are used in downstream tools and proactively refresh the underlying data sources (like Tableau extracts) during scheduled dbt jobs." link="docs/cloud-integrations/active-and-auto-exposures"
+    body="Import and auto-generate exposure from dashboards and understand how models are used in downstream tools.
+Proactively refresh the underlying data sources during scheduled dbt jobs." link="docs/cloud-integrations/active-and-auto-exposures"
     icon="dbt-bit"/>